animatable-js/animatable_js/README.md

 ## Install by npm
 To install this package in your project, enter the following command.

-> When you want to update this package, enter `npm update animable-js --save` in the terminal to run it.
+> When you want to update this package, enter `npm update animatable-js --save` in the terminal to run it.

 ```
 npm install animatable-js